 git diff” to show the changes made.)

-If currently running Apache, be sure to turn that off and turn on Nginx before proceeding.
+If currently running Apache, be sure to turn that off (stop it) and turn on Nginx before proceeding.
 (And do not forget to update your system journal.)
 Note if you reboot, whichever web server is enabled will start; make sure you only start one!

 myrepo.conf” in the Nginx configuration directory,